Tucked away behind New Eltham library lies a Cold War relic many will be unaware about.

 The former regional command at Chislehurst is now a luxury home.

-A 2003 site visit can be seen here with a brilliant overview of not just this centre, but the entire network.
+A 2003 site visit can be seen here with a brilliant overview of not only this centre but also the entire network.

 There is now a From The Murky Depths Facebook page.
 Click here to follow and see stories on your Facebook feed.